zhangq0355/as3redis/README.markdown

 ### Connecting to a server

-You don't need to explicitly connect to the server, as3redis does that for you behing the scenes.
+You don't need to explicitly connect to the server, as3redis does that for you behind the scenes.
 You can do that, though, if you need to:

 	var redis:Redis = new Redis();
 	redis.addEventListener(Event.CONNECT, connectHandler);
 	redis.connect();

-### Authentification
+### Authentication

-Redis allows for simple authentification through the AUTH command.
+Redis allows for simple authentication through the AUTH command.
 If you set up your Redis instance to require a password, just set the password property before the server connects:

 	var redis:Redis = new Redis();
 	redis.password = "joshua";